zaphosting/docs/en/minecraft_addop.md

 ---
 id: minecraft_addop
-title: Minecraft Server: Assigning OP rights
+title: Minecraft Server Assigning OP rights
 description: Information on how to assign and edit OP rights for your Minecraft server from ZAP-Hosting.com - ZAP-Hosting.com documentation
 sidebar_label: OP-Permissions
 ---